 A Typical Day

-As the sun begins to set, your guide will choose a stunning location at which to stop for sundowners – a wonderful safari tradition – cocktails of your choice as you enjoy an incredible African sunset from your vantage point, while reminiscing about your wonderful safari experience and with your guide and fellow guests.
+As the sun sinks lower into the horizon, your guide will find another stunning spot to stop for sundowners – a wonderful safari tradition!
+Cocktails of your choice will be prepared, as you enjoy the incredible African sunset.

 Ready for your trip?